I Want To...

 Kimberley Eden Steele, M.D., Ph.D.

 Associate Professor of Surgery

-Expertise: Adrenal Disorders, Bariatric Surgery, Colorectal Surgery, Diseases of the Small Bowel and Colon, Gastric Bypass Surgery, Gastrointestinal Surgery, General Surgery, GERD Surgery, Hernia Repair, Hernia Surgery, Hernias, Lap Band Surgery, Laparoscopic Bariatric Surgery, Laparoscopic Gastric Banding, Laparoscopic Roux-en-y Gastric Bypass, Minimally Invasive Surgery, Pancreatic Disease, Sleeve Gastrectomy, Surgery, Weight Loss Surgery ...read more
+Expertise: Adrenal Diseases, Bariatric Surgery, Colorectal Surgery, Diseases of the Small Bowel and Colon, Gastric Bypass Surgery, Gastrointestinal Surgery, General Surgery, GERD Surgery, Hernia Repair, Hernia Surgery, Hernias, Lap Band Surgery, Laparoscopic Bariatric Surgery, Laparoscopic Gastric Banding, Laparoscopic Roux-en-y Gastric Bypass, Minimally Invasive Surgery, Pancreatic Disease, Sleeve Gastrectomy, Surgery, Weight Loss Surgery ...read more

 Research Interests: Obesity; Surgical outcomes; Minimally-invasive surgical techniques; Surgical education; Brain dopamine receptors before and after gastric bypass surgery; Genetics, metabolism and physiology of obesity; Laparoscopic surgery in the elderly; Laparoscopic simulation education and curriculum for residents and medical students ...read more